How to Season and Clean Cast Iron Skillets

 Never.
 Even a 30-minute soak can start rusting.
 Clean right after use while warm.
 Water is the enemy of cast iron.

-They come pre-seasoned, but adding 2-3 extra layers improves durability and performance.
+They come pre-seasoned, but adding a few layers improves durability and performance.
 The factory seasoning is a good start, but it's thin.
-Additional layers create a stronger foundation.

 Bake the pan at 400°F for an hour to carbonize sticky spots, then wipe clean and re-oil.
 Sticky residue usually means too much oil was applied during seasoning.